kerryb/cucumber-matchers-demo/README.md

 ## Improving the failure messages

 OK, that works, but the failure message isn&rsquo;t great.
-If the CSV actually contained any data, it gets even worse (I haven&rsquo;t shown the code under test here, as it&rsquo;s not really relevant, but you can find it in `lib`).
+When the CSV actually contains some data, it gets even worse (I haven&rsquo;t shown the code under test here, as it&rsquo;s not really relevant, but you can find it in `lib`).
 Here it is with just headers and a single empty row:

     Then the CSV file contains information about my widgets # features/step_definitions/steps.rb:15 expected [["Code", "Name", "Price"], [nil, nil, nil]] to have row for #<struct Widget code="ABC123", name="Left-handed screwdriver", price=499> and expected [["Code", "Name", "Price"], [nil, nil, nil]] to have row for #<struct Widget code="DEF456", name="Tartan paint", price=1249> (RSpec::Expectations::ExpectationNotMetError)